EvanHStanton/blog/drafts/998-brain-health-pt1.md

 ## Biological underpinnings

-Fun fact: every night when we sleep, the brain washes itself of its naturally-occurring metabolic byproducts (Hablitz et al., 2020; NEW NOT PEER REVIEWED CITATION).
+Fun fact: every night when we sleep, the brain washes itself of its naturally-occurring metabolic byproducts (Hablitz et al., 2020; Kroesbergen et al., 2024).
 Things get more interesting when you consider that it's not limited to clearance, but includes metabolite transport as well (CITE).

-You see, the brain (cerebal) and spinal cord are bathed in a fluid aptly named the cerebrospinal fluid, which is anyways mostly water (CITE).
+You see, the brain (cerebal) and spinal cord are bathed in a fluid aptly named the cerebrospinal fluid.
 It travels alongside the arteries, into the brain tissue, and eventually out of that space and processed by the rest of the body.
 These phenomena are collectively known as the Glymphatic System and has applications in aging, Alzheimer's disease, traumatic brain injury, and more (CITE).

 This is by no means a stagnant system.
 Indeed, there are many things that either help or hurt it.
 Here’s a non-exhaustive list: